FranciscoDadone/rcplanes.global.bot/README.md

 # TO-DO
-- Access Token auto-refresh
+- Access Token auto-refresh (DONE)
-- Profiles fetching
+- Profiles fetching (DONE)
 - Posting schedule
 - Manually add post to queue (DONE)
 - 2FA Authentication to the panel
+- Modify database page to show all tables
+- Add more info to the Info page
+- Add Insights